Mages-Alliance/library/craft/proposals/philosophy/on_the_containment_architecture.md

 ---

-## VIII.
+## XII.
 The Thermodynamic Miracle Applied

 ### What Rekindled Manhattan's Fractional Care